frankiewebster/Data-and-Code-A2---Frankie-Webster/README.md

 **Features**:

-Press b to mute song, star and images every 30 seconds will still play Press a and b to turn volume back on
+1. Press b to mute song, star and images every 30 seconds will still play
+2. Press a and b to turn volume back on
-Every 30 seconds of the song, a new sound and image will play, indicating that a new side of the mouth is to be brushed.
+3. Every 30 seconds of the song, a new sound and image will play, indicating that a new side of the mouth is to be brushed.

 **Room for Improvement**:

-No button can currently pause the timer; only mute it.
+1. No button can currently pause the timer; only mute it.
-One song is only programmed to play, so this may become boring for the user when used twice a day.
+2. One song is only programmed to play, so this may become boring for the user when used twice a day.
+3. V1 provides too many cords and removes level of safety and feasability
+4. Protective case does not fit on V2 micro:bit
+5. Waterproof bag is too big for both micro:bit's - design and produce a tight fitting sleeve

 **Resources**